All Episodes

 If my son's sick, I care about my son.

-Health care is anecdotal.
+Healthcare is anecdotal.

 It's my body.

-Against the law in Canada to try to save your own life.
+It's against the law in Canada to try to save your own life.

 Right.